maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 3. Remove all "cte" code from Maxima - mostly install.
 4. Resolve [issue #1363] to download students data in json format.

+## Future Adapt block development ideas

+1. Add in a "delay" option to the block.
+If set to a positive integer this is the number of seconds delay before the block appears.
+2. Add in a "counter" option to the button.
+If set to true, then the value of the counter changes from true/false to the number of times the button has been pressed.

 ## Future Parson's block development track

 1. Nested lists (flat list vs. nested/tree) and different proof types -- iff, induction, etc. how do we indicate the different scaffolding for this?